 The librarian who works specifically with the School of Strategic Leadership Studies is Mr. Brian Sullivan.
-Email him a specific question at sulli2ba@jmu.edu or schedule a consultation at https://www.lib.jmu.edu/ask/.
+Email him a specific question at sulli2ba@jmu.edu or schedule a consultation.
 Ms. Elizabeth Price, JMU's business librarian, also can assist with SSLS research projects and can be reached at price2el@jmu.edu.